must-gatherto collect data

-If your application was stopped during a failed migration, you must roll it back manually in order to prevent data corruption in the PV.
+If your application was stopped during a failed migration with the Migration Toolkit for Containers (MTC), you must roll it back manually in order to prevent data corruption in the persistent volume.

 This procedure is not required if the application was not stopped during migration, because the original application is still running on the source cluster.